LuciCMD/The-Editor/README.md

-# Ruin Jellyfish Discord Bot 🌌
+# The Editor - A Discord Bot 🌌

-I'm a friendly Ruin Jellyfish Discord Bot.
 I aim to provide a multitude of features to enhance your Discord experience!

 ## Features